fluentmigrator/fluentmigrator/README.md

 # Contribution

-Every contributor implicitly transfers the copyright for its changes of the project (e.g. pull requests or patch sets) to the "Fluent Migrator Project" itself.
+Every contributor implicitly assigns the copyright for its changes of the project (e.g. pull requests or patch sets) to the "Fluent Migrator Project" itself.

 # Goals and changes for 2.x